natmegsweden/NatMEG_Wiki/Freesurfer_setup_guide.md

 export FREESURFER_HOME=/opt/freesurfer
 source $FREESURFER_HOME/SetUpFreeSurfer.sh
 ````
-Now you can use Freesurfer.
+Now you are ready to use Freesurfer.

 ## Setup project folder (`$SUBJECTS_DIR`)

-Freesufer will as a default try top put output files in the foler /home/your_username/freesurfer.
+Freesufer will as a default try to put output files in the foler "/home/your_username/freesurfer".
 Before you use Freesurfer you should configure the SUBJECTS_DIR where the output files is put by Freesurfer.
 It is recommended to create a folder in your home directory for your project, e.g. "home/your_username/my_project" (but with an actual informative project name and your actual username).
 In that folder you then create a folder called "fs_subjects_dir" for the Freesurfer data.

 You then configure the SUBJECTS_DIR by running the following code: